 Besides all of the more circumstantial explanations, many of the Americans living in Madrid simply seem to really enjoy living there, like Daniel Catalan.
 “A huge factor is that it is a laid-back environment that is still stimulating and urban.
 I absolutely love it,” he says.
 “One can find whatever they are looking for here, bump into their friends on the street all the time because of the size, and walk home after a night out.
 It’s inspiring for creative types, and still relatively affordable, although that´s changing.”

-This is the case in Catalonia, the region with the second-highest amount of U.S. nationals.
-Of the 8,802 Americans that live there, the great majority live in the province of Barcelona.
+Catalonia is the region with the second-highest number of U.S. nationals.
+Of the 9,000+ Americans that live there, the great majority live in the province of Barcelona.

 However, several people said that they had experienced linguistic and cultural difficulties in Catalonia, like Susan Strongbow who commented, “the magic wears off when you live there and you realise you aren’t speaking Spanish, but Catalan.
 Your children must learn Catalan as the primary language, and Spanish is only a second language.”